Indian Oil Top Bidder For Reliance's KG Gas Again

 Indian Oil Corporation (IOC), the nation's largest oil firm, has walked away with half of the natural gas that Reliance Industries Ltd and its partner bp of the UK offered in the latest auction of the fuel used to generate power, produce fertilizer, turned into CNG and used for cooking purposes.

-Indian Oil Corporation (IOC), the nation's largest oil firm, has walked away with half of the natural gas that Reliance Industries Ltd and its partner BP of the UK offered in the latest auction of the fuel used to generate power, produce fertilizer, turned into CNG and used for cooking purposes.
+Indian Oil Corporation Ltd., the nation's largest oil firm, has walked away with half of the natural gas that Reliance Industries Ltd. and its partner BP of the UK offered in the latest auction of the fuel used to generate power, produce fertilizer, turned into CNG and used for cooking purposes.

 IOC got 2.5 million standard cubic meters per day (mmscmd) out of the 5 mmscmd of gas auctioned last month, sources with knowledge of the matter said.